 In most cases, lenders require borrowers to own the home for at least six months before they are allowed the option of a cash-out refinance.
 The exception is if you pay for the home with cash.
-In this situation many lenders will allow for delayed financing and allow a cash out transaction prior to the standard six month waiting period.
+In this situation, many lenders will allow for delayed financing and allow a cash-out transaction prior to the standard six-month waiting period.

 Why Six Months?

-Six months may seem subjective but there are some important things to keep in mind.
+Six months may seem subjective, but there are some important things to keep in mind.
 When you applied for your original mortgage, your lender based their decision on the purchase price the market supported at that time.

 The lender wants to ensure that the price was not temporarily driven up by a fleeting surge of purchases in a specific area.

 The lender also wants to ensure you still have skin in the game.
-If you purchase a home with the immediate intention of taking cash out to recoup your down payment, you are in essence purchasing the home with zero down.
+If you purchase a home with the immediate intention of taking cash out to recoup your down payment, you are, in essence purchasing a home with zero down.
 The rate of default increases as the borrower puts less of their own money into the home.